-Calculating wages for monetary benefits under your L&I claim
+Calculating wages for L&I time-loss and wage benefits in your claim

 People that have a workers’ compensation claim for a work injury typically receive L&I claim benefits such as time-loss compensation benefits (TLC) or loss of earning power benefits (LEP).
 This fact applies to people with an L&I claim that are administered by the Department of Labor and Industries (L&I).
 And, it also holds true for people that have a workers’ compensation claim with a self-insured employer, which is administered by a third-party administrator (TPA).
 In short, we refer to these benefits as wage replacement benefits, because they compensate the work injury claimant for lost wages while he or she are trying to recover from their workplace injury.